AnnaShaleva/dbft/tla/issue.md

 We've run the TLC Model Checker to check both proposed dBFT 2.1 models with the same set of configurations as described above for the basic model.
-Here's the table of configurations and model checking results (they are the same for both dBFT 2.1 models):
+Here's the table of configurations and model checking results (they are almost the same for both dBFT 2.1 models):

 | RM           | RMFault | RMDead | MaxView | Model checking result                                                                                                                                                                            |
 |--------------|---------|--------|---------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|